Jungyoonlim/jungyoonlim/README.md

 **Artist and Engineer** with interests in Fine Art, Paintings, Computer Vision, Creative Technology: Real-time 3D, 3D Modeling, Perception Software for Robotics.

 # Currently building
-- (i) a 3D object viewer / annotator / environment simulation software for robots
+- (i) 3D object viewer / annotator / environment simulation software for robots
-- (ii) a robotic arm.
+- (ii) robotic arm.

 In my previous lives, I studied Applied Mathematics and Philosophy at Brown University, and as a kid I was trained as a fine artist.